ZhengHongtao2001/FireDM/README.md

 ```

 ### Running Command
-Training the Mask-deocder, or we also provide the [trained weight](https://drive.google.com/file/d/1sfk0DHxg6oDVhmkCYH1SJ0UnAmKVf8Oa/view?usp=drive_link) with BoWFire.
+Training the Fire-deocder, or We also present the [trained model](https://drive.google.com/file/d/1sfk0DHxg6oDVhmkCYH1SJ0UnAmKVf8Oa/view?usp=drive_link) after training with the BoWFire dataset.

 ```sh